Thinking of building an ideal trading strategy in forex? If yes then we will guide you in this article.

 It was a wrong decision because support and resistance levels are commonly considered as the potential swing areas of the market.

-After triggering the buy entry, the price had tested the resistance, failed to break above and returned back to downwards hitting your stop loss level.
+After triggering the buy entry, the price had tested the resistance, failed to break above, and returned back downwards hitting your stop loss level.

 So, if you were aware of the resistance, possibly you wouldn’t go for the long entry.

 After defining the trend and important levels of the market, we still need a final confirmation that tells us exactly when we’re supposed to pull the trigger which is called the “signal”.